 PLEASE NOTE: The appeal period is not suspended during steps 1 and 2!

-On the confirmation form you can indicate whether you will pay the MSc study from private resources (yourself or family) or by a sponsor.
+All non-European applicants who are admitted to a MSc programme will receive a form with some questions by email.
+On this form you can i.e. indicate whether you have the intention to start your MSc study at Wageningen University and whether you will pay the MSc study from private resources (yourself or family) or by a sponsor.

-In this latter case, your sponsor will be contacted to arrange the financial matters after the receipt and acceptance of your fellowship letter.
+In the case you have indicated that you will pay the MSc study by a sponsor, your sponsor will be contacted to arrange the financial matters after the receipt and acceptance of your fellowship letter.

 Students from non-EU or non-EFTA countries (except Australia, Canada, Japan, Monaco, New Zealand, United States and Vatican City State) require a special visa (ATR or in Dutch MVV) to study in The Netherlands.

 It is not possible for students to apply for the ATR/MVV themselves.
 The International Office will start your entry visa/residence permit procedure after payment of the required fees and receipt of all required documents.

 It is strongly recommended not to book a flight to The Netherlands before the entry visa has been approved.

 Idealis is the main student housing corporation in Wageningen.
 You receive priority status as a house seeker when you live over 130 kilometres (as the crow flies) from Wageningen University.
 If you want to qualify for student housing via Idealis, you can register with Idealis after receiving their information

 We strongly recommend that you attend the Annual Introduction Days (AID) before you start your study in September or February.
 This introductory programme helps you to get acquainted with Wageningen, university buildings, and to meet fellow students.